Daveletterm/big_data_dashboard/README.md

 # Big Data Dashboard

-A Flask app for uploading CSVs, exploring quick insights, and building Plotly charts.
+A CSV-focused Flask app for uploading data, exploring quick insights, and building interactive Plotly charts.
 The app expects a few environment variables for security and storage; use a `.env` file so you only set them once.

+**Typical flow**
+- Sign up and log in.
+- Upload a CSV.
+- Review the table preview, smart insights, and data quality notes.
+- Use chart suggestions or build a custom chart.
+- Delete uploads when you are done.

 ## 1) Local setup
 1. Create and activate a virtual environment: